pbissonho/koin.dart/README.md

 - It is not invasive.
   * Insert Koin in your project without changing the structure of your widgets.

-- Dependency injection by constructor
+- Facilitates dependency injection by constructor
   *  Using dependency injection by constructor you decrease the coupling and make the test easier.
   *  Makes it easy to know the dependencies of your components.
 Just look at your class's constructor to identify how dependencies it uses.

 ## Features